-Miriam (Mimi) Schapiro is one of the foremost pioneers in the feminist art movement in the United States.
+Miriam (Mimi) Schapiro was one of the foremost pioneers in the feminist art movement in the United States.
 Nicknamed “Mimi Appleseed” after Johnny Appleseed whose dream was for a land where blossoming apple trees were everywhere (two hundred years later, some of those trees still bear apples), she has opened paths previously closed and unknown to women artists, past and present, trained and untrained.
-Since 1970, Schapiro has raised women’s consciousness through her writing, painting, printmaking, teaching and sculpture.
-She has lectured extensively on feminist issues to professional conferences, university audiences, art classes and women’s groups.
+Since 1970, Schapiro raised women’s consciousness through her writing, painting, printmaking, teaching and sculpture.
+She lectured extensively on feminist issues to professional conferences, university audiences, art classes and women’s groups.
 Through the use of large scale media and symbols emblematic of the female, she has battled to pay homage to women and their undervalued domestic traditions.
 Her seminal role in the art world was acknowledged with the esteemed honor of 2002 Distinguished Artist Award for Lifetime Achievement of the College Art Association, the national organization of artists and art historians.

 Schapiro was born in Toronto, Canada, on November 15, 1923, the only child of Russian Jewish parents, Fannie Cohen (1899–1998) and Theodore Schapiro (1898–1999).
 Both sets of grandparents emigrated from Russia.
 Her maternal grandfather invented the first movable doll’s eye in the United States and manufactured “Teddy Bears” (named after Theodore Roosevelt).
 Her paternal grandfather was both a rabbi in an East New York synagogue and a tailor who sewed the arctic clothes for Admiral Peary and his group of explorers.
 Both men were amateur scholars.
 Miriam’s maternal grandmother had eight children while her paternal grandmother had six.
 Both grandmothers were working women, aiding their husbands and rearing their children.
 Schapiro’s father, an artist and intellectual, was studying at the Beaux Arts in New York City at the time of Miriam’s birth.
 Later he earned his living as an industrial designer.
 In 1926 he ran for Congress on the Socialist Party ticket.
 Later he was the director of the Rand School of Social Science in New York City.
 Her homemaker mother, an ardent Zionist, was highly supportive of Miriam’s wish to be a professional artist.
 Miriam began sketching at the age of six.

-While at Erasmus Hall High School in Brooklyn from 1937 to 1941, Schapiro, who describes herself as a “cultural Jew,” attended Saturday classes at the Museum of Modern Art and Federal Art Project classes in the evenings to study drawing from the nude.
+While at Erasmus Hall High School in Brooklyn from 1937 to 1941, Schapiro, who described herself as a “cultural Jew,” attended Saturday classes at the Museum of Modern Art and Federal Art Project classes in the evenings to study drawing from the nude.
 Her higher education was at State University of Iowa, Iowa City ( B.A.
 1945, M.A.
 1947, M.F.A.
 1949).
 In 1946 Schapiro met Paul Brach (b.
 1924), a fellow student, and they married that year.
 She notes that Brach furthered her Jewish identity; he was among the American soldiers who helped to liberate Theresienstadt in World War II.
 His recounting of his experience affected her deeply.
 Their son, Peter, was born in 1955.

 In 1950–1952, while Brach was on the faculty at the University of Missouri, Mimi worked as a secretary for a rabbi and as a children’s art teacher in Columbia, Missouri.
 From 1952 to 1955 she functioned as a children’s art teacher, real estate secretary, and bookshop assistant in New York.
 Since 1955 she has been a full-time artist.
 Schapiro exhibited as an Abstract Expressionist in the 1950s in New York City.
 An acknowledged member of the “second generation” of this predominant movement of the 1950s, she was a figurative painter whose work was characterized by subtle colors and painterly, gestural strokes.
 Women appeared in her paintings during these early years of her career, whether they were appropriations of famous art historical masterpieces or incorporated photographs of celebrities such as Judy Garland or Gloria Swanson.
 In 1967 the couple moved to California where, as acting professor in the art department of the University of California at San Diego, La Jolla, she was among the first artists to recognize the potential of the computer.
-She produced series of computer hard-edged, geometrical paintings and drawings in collaboration with David Nalibof, a physicist.
+She produced a series of computer hard-edged, geometrical paintings and drawings in collaboration with David Nalibof, a physicist.
 Collaboration with others has characterized much of Schapiro’s art.

 In California Schapiro participated in women’s consciousness-raising groups.
 In the late 1960s her involvement in the budding feminist movement was manifested in her computer-generated painting OX (1967).
 Painted in pinks and orange with mechanical precision, OX became one of the signature works of the early feminist art movement because of its vaginal reference.
 Subsequently, the term “central core imagery” was designated by the feminist artist Judy Chicago and Schapiro after discovering the recurrence of the image in a number of works by other women artists.